 These two species — the gray treefrog and Cope’s gray treefrog — are very similar.
 Because they are so similar, they are combined on this page.
-Both species have warty (granular) skin and prominent adhesive pads on fingers and toes.
-The color varies from green to light greenish gray, gray, brown, or dark brown.
-Except for very light individuals, a few large, irregular dark blotches are usually present on the back.
-(They are well-camouflaged against a background of lichen-covered tree bark.)
-A large white or gray spot is always present below each eye.
+Both species have warty (granular) skin and adhesive pads on fingers and toes.
+The color may be green to light greenish gray, gray, brown, or dark brown.
+Except for very light individuals, the back usually has a few large, irregular dark blotches.
+(These frogs are well-camouflaged against a background of lichen-covered tree bark.)
+There is always a large white or gray spot below each eye.
 The belly is white to cream.
 The area inside of the hind legs is yellow or orange yellow, with gray or black mottling.

-One of the best ways to distinguish between the two species is by ear.
-The call of the gray treefrog (H. versicolor) is a musical birdlike trill, with 17–35 pulses per second.
-The call of Cope’s gray treefrog (H. chrysoscelis) is a high-pitched buzzing trill, with 34–69 pulses per second.
+One of the better ways to distinguish between the two species is by ear.
+The call of the gray treefrog (H. versicolor) is a musical birdlike trill.
+The call of Cope’s gray treefrog (H. chrysoscelis) is a high-pitched buzzing trill.
 Amateurs can learn to distinguish between them, with practice.
+The method is somewhat complicated by the fact that varying air temperatures change the pitch and timbre.
 Scientists can use sonograms (graphic representations of the voice) to analyze and document the number of pulses per second.

 Some authorities place North American treefrogs (traditionally in genus Hyla) in genus Dryophytes; in that system, the gray treefrog is Dryophytes versicolor and Cope’s gray treefrog is Dryophytes chrysoscelis.

 Similar species: The green treefrog (Hyla cinerea) is the only other treefrog in Missouri, and it is indeed truly green.
-A light stripe always runs from the upper lip down the side of the body.
+A light stripe runs from the upper lip down the side of the body.
 In Missouri, it occurs mainly in the southeastern corner, in swampy lowlands.
 Missouri represents the northwestern limit of the green treefrog's total range.
-The green treefrog seems to be expanding its range north and west along the Ozark river and stream drainages that border the Bootheel lowlands.
-The green treefrog also occurs in several isolated populations elsewhere in the state.
-These isolated populations are apparently the result of accidental or intentional introductions.
+The green treefrog seems to be expanding its range north and west along into Ozark rivers and streams that border the Bootheel lowlands.
+The green treefrog also occurs in several isolated, apparently introduced populations elsewhere in the state.

 Body length: usually 1¼ to 2½ inches (snout to vent).
 Occasionally larger.